-(3) Management Resource Allocation and Business Portfolio Strategy

-Considering the medium to long-term corporate strategy as one of the "key agenda item s", Mitsubishi Electric's Board of Directors will discuss the medium- to long-term strategy for the business portfolio and the allocation of management resources.
+(3) Management Resource Allocation and Business Portfolio Strategy s", Mitsubishi Electric's Board of Directors will discuss the medium- to long-term strategy for the business portfolio and the allocation of management resources.
 In addition, the Board of Directors will endeavor to ensure effective supervision by receiving monthly reports from the executive functions on the progress of implementation of the management plan and holding discussions.